samggggflynn/MobileSAM/README.md

 :star: **MobileSAM performs on par with the original SAM (at least visually)** and keeps exactly the same pipeline as the original SAM except for a change on the image encoder.
 Specifically, we replace the original heavyweight ViT-H encoder (632M) with a much smaller Tiny-ViT (5M).
 On a single GPU, MobileSAM runs around 12ms per image: 8ms on the image encoder and 4ms on the mask decoder.

-* The comparison of ViT-based image encoder is summarzed as follows:
+* The comparison of ViT-based image encoder is summarized as follows:

     Image Encoder                                      | Original SAM | MobileSAM :-----------------------------------------:|:---------|:-----: